What Is Spinal Fusion?

 - inadequate wound healing

-doctor or seek emergency help if you experience any of theses symptoms of a
+Contact your physician or seek emergency help if you experience any of the warning signs of blood clots:

 - calf pain

-physician or seek emergency help if you experience any of the following symptoms
+Contact your physician or seek emergency help if you experience any of the following warning signs of infection:

 Outlook for Spinal Fusion

 Spinal fusion is typically an effective treatment for certain spinal conditions.
 The healing process may take several months.
 Your symptoms and comfort level will gradually improve as you gain strength and confidence in movement.

 Spinal fusion probably won’t relieve all chronic back pain.
 However, your level of pain will most likely be reduced.